How to Answer the COVID-19 Question on the Common App

 What Students Should Know About the Counselor Question

-We encourage students to ask their counselor to see a copy of this statement early in the fall of the 2020-2021 school year.
+We encourage students to ask their counselor to see a copy of this statement early in the fall of the 2021-2022 school year.
 Some guidance departments will undoubtedly craft a blanket statement to be used by all counselors, while others will see counselors pen their own descriptions.
 Seeing this will be helpful to students because you will know what will automatically be communicated to your prospective colleges.
-For example, if your counselor explains that you switched to virtual instruction on March 15th and that all SAT administrations at your high school were cancelled from March through June, then there is no need for you to repeat that information in your own COVID-19 response.
+For example, if your counselor explains that you switched were forced to be on virtual instruction for 70% of the school year and that all SAT administrations at your high school were cancelled in the fall, then there is no need for you to repeat that information in your own COVID-19 response.

 College Transitions’ Final Thoughts

-We wish all of our readers continued good health—mental and physical—and sincerely hope that your senior year turns out to be significantly more normal than this past school term has been.
+We wish all of our readers continued good health—mental and physical—and sincerely hope that your senior year turns out to be significantly more normal than the past two school years have been.

 A licensed counselor and published researcher, Andrew’s experience in the field of college admissions and transition spans more than one decade.
 He has previously served as a high school counselor, consultant and author for Kaplan Test Prep, and advisor to U.S. Congress, reporting on issues related to college admissions and financial aid.